A+

 Is Richton Park Affordable?

-Is Richton Park an affordable place to live?
-That's a valid question to ask when you're thinking about moving to a new city.
-After all, how much it costs to live somewhere can be a huge factor in your decision.
-Affordability can be broken down into 3 common categories.
-The cost of living index (we talked about it earlier), housing expenses and income levels all play a big role in figuring out if a place is affordable.
-For instance, in Richton Park, the median home price is 18.1% lower than what most folks pay across the country, and monthly rent prices are 8.6% higher than the usual rates.
-Income levels in Richton Park come in at $96,573, which is 18.7% higher than the national average.
+Wondering if Richton Park is affordable?
+It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
+The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
+In Richton Park, for example, the median home price is 18.1% lower than what folks pay nationally, and monthly rent is 8.6% higher than the usual rates.
+Plus, income levels matter too, with Richton Park boasting a median household income of $96,573, which is 18.7% higher than the national average.

 What Factors can Influence the Cost of Living in Richton Park?